 - 10 Conclusion

 Mental and physical balance are two sides of the same coin.
-If you find yourself struggling with work-life balance or finding peaceful harmony in daily life, you may need to cultivate more balance in your yoga practice.
-Inspired by noble, strong-standing tress, Vrksasana (Tree Pose) challenges your focus while strengthening the lower body.
+If you find yourself struggling with work-life balance or finding peaceful harmony in your daily life, you may need to cultivate more balance in your yoga practice.
+Inspired by noble, strong-standing trees, Vrksasana (Tree Pose) challenges your focus while strengthening the lower body.
 The benefits of Tree Pose include:

 - Boosts energy and confidence: As you stabilize and channel your inner tree, this strengthening posture can send a sparkle of renewed energy and self-esteem through your body.